 2017 SANTA CRUZ MOUNTAINS CHARDONNAY

 12.1% Alcohol by Volume

-The result is a rich, golden wine evocative of traditional Burgundian-style Chardonnay, with ripe fruit flavors including pineapple and melon while the French oak lends it a delicate smoothness and the slightest aroma of marshmallow and vanilla.
+The result is a rich, golden wine evocative of traditional Burgundian-style Chardonnay, with ripe fruit flavors including melon and apricot, along with a bright lemongrass note.
+The sur lie aging adds a subtle creaminess, while the French oak lends it a delicate smoothness and the slightest aroma of caramel hard candy.